-45. Alternate substance used as a fuel
+48. Alternate Substance Used as a Fuel

 This provision allows sales tax exclusions from the definitions of "sale at retail" and "use" for alternative substances used as fuels by certain manufacturers.
 Alternative substances are defined as any substance other than oil and natural gas and any product of oil or natural gas, specifically including petroleum coke, landfill gas, reclaimed or waste oil, unblended biodiesel, and tire-derived fuel, and specifically excluding coal, lignite, refinery gas, nuclear fuel, and electricity.
-Manufacturers who are eligible to claim these exclusions are those who are assigned by the Louisiana Department of Labor codes within the North American Industrial Classification System (NAICS) in the agricultural, forestry, fishing, or hunting sector 11 or manufacturing sectors 31 to 33, as they existed in 2002.
+Manufacturers who are eligible to claim these exclusions are those who are assigned by the Louisiana Workforce Commission codes within the North American Industrial Classification System (NAICS) in the agricultural, forestry, fishing, or hunting sector 11 or manufacturing sectors 31 to 33, as they existed in 2002.

 R.S.
-47:301(10)(z) and R.S.
+47:301(10)(z), R.S.
 47:301(18)(l)